 • Part C addresses the network related issues following the negotiation of a connection agreement under Part B, namely the design of connected equipment, inspection and testing, commissioning and disconnection and reconnection, and

 • Part D deals with the planning and expansion of networks and the national grid.
+This includes application of the regulatory investment test for transmission and distribution, integrated system plan, and renewable energy zones.

-Schedules to this Chapter provide more detailed technical information, including on
+Schedules to this Chapter provide more detailed technical information, including on:

 • system standards that are necessary or desirable for the safe and reliable operation of facilities and equipment